powerdistribution/powerdistribution.github.io/study/9/index.md

    1. 30 cycles
    1. 60 cycles

+0. An expulsion fuse may clear in 0.25 cycles.

+   1. True
+   1. False

 # Problems

 0. Using a time-current plotting program (Milsoft Windmill, ), plot the burndown line for a